 3. Tate Modern

 Modern art finds its spiritual home at the Tate Modern – the most popular art gallery in the world and the UK’s most-visited attraction back in 2019.
 Unlike Tate Britain, which houses a permanent collection of historic British art, Tate Modern is all about the here and now.
 Everything you’ll find within the gallery is modern art, dating only as far back as 1900.
-Don’t miss a visit to Yayoi Kusama’s mesmerising ‘Infinity Rooms’.
+Don’t miss a visit to Yayoi Kusama’s mesmerising ‘Infinity Rooms’ which is on until September.

 4. Serpentine South Gallery